citlaliac/isItSexist/README.md

 My goal is to use AI and transformers to do this.

-This is an updated version of an earlier project from 2018.
+This is an updated version of earlier projects from 2018: [misoBot](https://github.com/citlaliac/misoBot) and [Music Sentiment Analysis](https://github.com/citlaliac/SentimentAnalysisOfMusic)

 ## How to run it!
 1. Download the files locally